RedxAx/RedxAxInventory/README.md

 ## You Can Join My Discord If You Have Any Issues: https://discord.gg/RpuFMMpZCV

-I Made This For Community Of The Oraxen Plugin, Oraxen Isn't Required Tho.
+I Made This For Oraxen Community, Oraxen Isn't Required Tho.